What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 au FocusGained,BufEnter * checktime

-Just seven lines, but this achieves the following.
+It's only seven lines, but it achieves the following:

-• Mouse drag to select → y to copy to the Mac clipboard
+• Mouse drag selection → Copy to Mac clipboard with y.

-• y / p / d are directly connected to the Mac clipboard
+• y / p / d directly linked to the Mac clipboard.

-My conclusion is simple: bat if you just want to browse, Neovim if editing is also on the table. bat becomes immediately useful the moment you install it, and with just two lines in Neovim—set clipboard=unnamedplus and set autoread—you get a lightweight environment where you can read files with syntax highlighting and make edits when needed.
+My conclusion is simple: bat if you just want to view, Neovim if you might want to edit. bat becomes an immediate asset just by installing it, and for Neovim, adding just two lines—set clipboard=unnamedplus and set autoread—gives you a lightweight environment where you can read with syntax highlighting and make quick fixes.

-Neovim can be confusing at first due to the "mode" concept and the copy-and-paste philosophy, but once you get used to the idea that yank (y) and delete (d) directly become clipboard operations, there's a satisfying feeling of being able to complete your work without ever leaving the terminal.
+Neovim can be confusing at first with the concept of "modes" and the style of copy-and-paste, but once you get used to the idea that yanking (y) and deleting (d) are directly clipboard operations, there's a satisfying feeling of completing work without ever taking your hands off the terminal.

-For those moments when firing up an IDE feels like overkill but cat is too hard to read without syntax highlighting, using bat and Neovim in the right situations will make working with Claude Code significantly more comfortable.
-Give it a try.
+When it's not worth launching an IDE but cat is hard to read without syntax highlighting, using bat and Neovim appropriately makes working with Claude Code much more comfortable.
+Please give it a try.

 Share this article